shift7-ch/katta-docs/docs/self-hosting-guide/deployment.md

 # Deployment

 Katta Server consists of the backend, the web frontend, and Keycloak.
-Deploy it independently of the storage provider: the storage provider setup on the following pages assumes a running server.
+Deploy it independently of the storage provider: the [storage provider setup](../admin-guide/storage-profiles.md) assumes a running server.
 Configuration follows the upstream [Cryptomator Hub setup](https://docs.cryptomator.org/hub/).

 Three deployment options are available.
 They differ in how much surrounding infrastructure they provide and how much you are